david-leadtech/dataform-github-agent/MCP_DOCUMENTATION.md

 **Example Prompts:**
 - "Create a new Dataform source for Apple Ads"
-- "Debug the PLTV pipeline and find failed jobs"
+- "Debug the data pipeline and find failed jobs"
 - "Check the health of all pipelines"
 - "Create a PR with the new staging table"
 - "Run dbt models for staging layer"